-Unlike other constellations, Vulpecula was not named from a character or creature from mythology that some early astronomer thought the grouping of stars resemembled.
+Unlike other constellations, Vulpecula was not named from a character or creature from mythology that some early astronomer thought the grouping of stars resembled.
 When Johannes Hevelius named the constellation in 1687, he chose the name ‘Vulpecula et Anser’ or ‘fox with goose,’ as he believed that the shape looked like a fox bringing a goose to Cerberus, the “hound of Hades” that guarded the gates of the underworld.
 The constellation Cerberus has since become obsolete, while Hevelius’ other cluster of stars, the fox and the goose, has been renamed Vulpecula (the fox).
 As a homage to its original title, the brightest of the stars in the constellation is called Anser, as a nod to the now forgotten goose.

-– Anser (Alpha Vulpeculae), the brightest star in Vulpecula, has a visual magnitude of 4.44, and is an M0III red giant located 297 light years away from our sun.
+– Anser (Alpha Vulpeculae), the brightest star in Vulpecula, has a visual magnitude of 4.44, and is an M0III red giant located 297 light years away from the Sun.
 Also known as Lucida Anseris or Lukida, the star is actually part of a binary system together with the orange spectral type K0III star 8 Vulpeculae, which is 484 light years from Earth and shines with a magnitude of 5.81.

 – PSR B1919+21 was discovered by Jocelyn Bell Burnell and Antony Hewish in 1967, marking the official first discovery of a pulsar.
-Hewish would go on to receive the Novel Prize for Physics for the feat, with the pulsar receiving its unusual name by combining the numbers of its declination and right ascension with the word pulsar.
-When it was first discovered, PSR B1919+21 was thought to perhaps be the first signs ever of an alien civilization; however, Thomas Gold and Fred Hoyle were able to determine that the signals being emitted by the star were actually just the strong magnetic fields of the rotating neutron stars.
+Hewish would go on to receive the Nobel Prize for Physics for the feat, with the pulsar receiving its unusual name by combining the numbers of its declination and right ascension with the word pulsar.
+When first discovered, PSR B1919+21 was thought to be the first signs ever received of an alien civilization; however, Thomas Gold and Fred Hoyle were able to determine that the signals being emitted by the star were actually just the strong magnetic fields of the rotating neutron stars.
 The pulsar is situated 2283.12 light years away from the Sun, and has a period of 1.3373 seconds, and a pulse width of 0.04 seconds.

 Notable Deep Sky Objects

-Brocchi’s Cluster is a star cluster that is known by a number of different names, including Collinder 399, and Al Sufi’s Cluster, after the Persian astronomer Al Sufi who in 964 AD wrote about it in his “Book of Fixed Stars.”
+– Brocchi’s Cluster is a star cluster that is known by a number of different names, including Collinder 399, and Al Sufi’s Cluster, after the Persian astronomer Al Sufi who in 964 AD wrote about it in his “Book of Fixed Stars.”
 Without knowing of Sufi’s discovery, Giovanni Batista Hodierna found the cluster in the 17th century, while the name Broochi is owed to the amateur astronomer who in the 1920s first mapped the star cluster.
 Collinder 399 references the Swedish scientist Per Collinder who listed the cluster as one of 471 open clusters in his catalog of 1931.
 In any case, Brocchi’s Cluster refers to the group of stars that are located in Vulpecula, close to the border of the constellation Sagitta.
 Its 10 brightest stars are arranged in an asterism that is sometimes referred to as the Coathanger, and you can see this portion of Brocchi’s Cluster without the use of a telescope or binoculars.